bpatters/schemagen-graphql/schemagen-graphql-spring/Readme.md

 This is what we call a top level relationship, or in other words it's an entrypoint into the graph.
-For these you expose a query field on the top level static Calenar object like:
+For these you expose a query field on the top level static Calendar object like:

     @GraphQuery(name="calendarItems")
     List<CalendarItem> getCalendarItems(@GraphQLParam("startDate") Date startDate, @GraphQLParam("endDate") Data endDate);